Optimal Transport and Tessellation: Introduction

 Thus, a good way to study the geometry of the cells $T^{-1}(x_i)$ is to look for properties invariant under sections of these ``halfspaces''.
 In this way we can reduce the problem from a many point problem to a two point problem.

 This also directly settles the question of the regularity of the boundary of the cells $T^{-1}(x_i)$ in the case of finitely many Dirac points.
 To study this regularity, it suffices to study the regularity of the boundary of the halfspaces $\partial H^i_j=\{p\in M: \Phi_i(q)=\Phi_j(q)\}$.
 This question is answered by an implicit function theorem for subdifferentiable functions, e.g. like in the second appendix to chapter 10 in \cite{villani2-2009}, and yields \begin{lemma} $\partial H^i_j$ is (locally) a $(n-1)$- dimensional Lipschitz graph.
 For all $q\in \partial H^i_j$ with $q\notin \{cutlocus(x_i)\}\cup\{cutlocus(x_j)\}$ there is a neighbourhood $U$ of $q$ such that $U\cap \partial H^i_j$ is the $(n-1)$ dimensional graph of a function which is as smooth as the cost function. \end{lemma} Thus, the boundary of the set $T^{-1}(x_i)$ is, as an intersection of sets with locally Lipschitz boundary, itself a set with locally Lipschitz boundary up to the points of intersection with the different ``halfspaces''.
 In particular, $\partial H^i_j$ is a $\mu$-null set.
 Considering just finitely many Dirac points, we can thus define the cells $T^{-1}(x_i)$ to be open.
-In the case of inifinitely many Dirac points, things become less regular.
+In the case of infinitely many Dirac points, things become less regular.
 For example, take a dense countable subset of the unit disc as Dirac points.
 As the different cells are starlike, see section \ref{general manifolds}, they become stars consisting of many lines.\\

 We now turn to the question of the geometry of the cells, and especially the connectedness.
 First, we will study the case of compact subsets of $\mathbb{R}^n$.
-Here we distinguish between convex and non convex subsets because they behave drastically different.
-Then, in section \ref{sphere} we consider the problem on a curved space, the sphere.
-It turns out that this case is the nicest.
-We can describe the geometry of the cells well and moreover, opposed to the Euclidean setting, the cells are connected.
-In section \ref{general manifolds} we deal with the case $p=1$ which can be treated for all Riemannian manifolds yielding Laguerre tessellations.
+Here we distinguish between convex and just simply connected subsets because they behave drastically different.
+From the point of view of optimal transportation it would be more natural to consider c-convex sets instead of convex sets.
+However, from the point of view of tessellations the convex setting is more natural.
+Thus, we will stick to convex and just simply connected subsets of $\R^d$.
+In section \ref{general manifolds} we deal with the case $p=1$ which can be treated for all Riemannian manifolds yielding an Johnson Mehl diagram.
+This is in contrast to the case of quadratic cost as mentioned earlier.